Lake View, Chicago: Neighborhood councils

 Thirteen independent neighborhood organizations made up of residents serve as vehicles for direct neighborhood involvement and provide input to municipal and commercial leaders.
 The Lakeview Citizens' Council was formed in 1952 and is composed of: Belmont Harbor Neighbors, Central Lakeview Neighbors, East Lakeview Neighbors, Hamlin Park Neighbors, Hawthorne Neighbors, Sheil Park Neighbors, South East Lakeview Neighbors, South Lakeview Neighbors, Southport Neighbors Association, Triangle Neighbors, West DePaul Neighborhood Association and West Lakeview Association.

 Two of these organizations do not all fall in the Lakeview Community Area.
 West DePaul Neighborhood Association is in the Lincoln Park Community Area and Hamlin Park Neighbors is in the North Center Community Area.
 All others fall within Lakeview's boundaries.

 Another community group, the Lakeview Action Coalition, is composed of 44 institutional members.
 They include religious congregations of various denominations, social service agencies, banks, and merchants.

 Presidential elections

-The Lake View community area has supported the Democratic Party in the past two presidential elections.
+The Lake View community area has supported the Democratic Party in the past several presidential elections.
 In the 2016 presidential election, Lake View cast 40,357 votes for Hillary Clinton and cast 5,646 votes for Donald Trump (82.75% to 11.58%).
 In the 2012 presidential election, Lake View cast 32,004 votes for Barack Obama and cast 10,172 votes for Mitt Romney (73.89% to 23.49%).